Compare two cars

 Verdict

 Ford appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Chinese car offers slightly better overall protection and takes the lead.
 From there things take a different direction, with Ford outracing its opponent in any situation possible, making it better choice for boy racers.
 The Chinese car is incomparably more generous when it comes to range, which could (and potentially should) be a deal-breaker for the other contender.
 No mistake, whatever you decide here, but I'd still go for the BYD.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.